janekx21/bachelor-thesis/chapters/ba.typ

 It's expected that an incremental parser only parses the changed sections and delivers a $O(1)$ runtime complexity on an unchanged source, but the results suggest otherwise.
-This benchmark came to be, because the profiling showd ood timings in small changes.
+This benchmark came to be, because the profiling showed odd timings in small changes.

 === Results